Planning a trip to Canada? Don’t leave without checking the best things to do in Ottawa, Ontario.

 Britannia Park & Beach

-Opened along the Ottawa River at the turn of the 20th century, Britannia Park is one of the most popular parks in Ottawa and a fantastic place to escape from the bustle of downtown Ottawa.
+Opened along the Ottawa River at the turn of the 20th century, Britannia Park is one of the most popular parks in Ottawa.
+It’sa fantastic place to escape from the bustle of downtown Ottawa.

 Hopping over to Britannia Park is especially worthwhile if you’re travelling to Ottawa with kids.
-There’s plenty to do in this lovely riverside greenspace in every season whether its snowshoeing in winter, hiking among the fall colours in autumn, or picnicking & swimming at Britannia Beach in the summer.
+There’s plenty to do in this lovely riverside greenspace in every season.

 Where to stay in Ottawa for sightseeing

 Although it’s Canada’s fourth-largest city, choosing where to stay in Ottawa isn’t too much of a challenge.
-For most travellers, the best area to stay is Downtown Ottawa including the areas around Sparks Street, ByWard Market, and the Golden Triangle.
+For most travellers, the best area to stay is Downtown Ottawa.
+This includes the areas around Sparks Street, ByWard Market, and the Golden Triangle.

 - Alt Hotel Ottawa: Situated just south of Parliament, this trendy hotel features spacious rooms with a dash of modern style.
 Amenities include free WiFi, a fitness centre, and an on-site restaurant & bar.